Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Modules and bimodules

 \begin{prp} If $B$ is weakly unital then the dg-algebra $End_{A - mod - B} ( M(f) )$ is quasi-isomorphic to $Centr(f)$. \end{prp}

-$\A$-bimodules will be used in Part II for study of homologically smooth $\A$-algebras.
-In the subsequent paper devoted to $\A$-categories we will explain that bimodules give rise to $\A$-functors between the corresponding categories of modules.
+$\A$-bimodules will be used in Part \ref{smoothness and compactness} for the study of homologically smooth $\A$-algebras.
+In the case of $\A$-categories bimodules give rise to $\A$-functors between the corresponding categories of modules.
 Tensor product of bimodules corresponds to the composition of $\A$-functors.